 This carrot cake baked oats recipe is a seriously yummy way to start the day!
 Being dairy free, wheat free and gut friendly, these carrot cake baked oats is healthy while making you feel like you're eating healthy carrot cake for breakfast!

-I can't believe that it has taken me this long to try baked oats!
-Truth be told I was getting a little sick of porridge for breakfast - don't get me wrong, it will always remain a favourite, but it was time for a change.
-Baked oats are like having dessert for breakfast, but healthy!
+This carrot cake oatmeal bake was the first baked oats recipe that I created, quickly followed by my Chocolate Baked Oats and Baked Oats with Raspberries.
+Healthy baked oatmeal is like having dessert for breakfast, but healthy!
 How can something that tastes this good be so good for you?
 This recipe is high in fibre, plant based protein, complex carbohydrates with a little healthy fat to boot.
 Plus, you're getting some veggies in at breakfast, which is always a bonus!

 Ingredients for Carrot Cake Baked Oats

 The ingredients for this recipe are all kitchen/pantry staples that you'll find easily at most grocery stores.
 To make this recipe you will need:

 - ground cinnamon